Robust semi-parametric signal detection in particle physics with classifiers decorrelated via optimal transport: Experiments

-Analogously to the previous analysis, using the 3b validation dataset we find that $K_*=20$ provides the best-calibrated test; the corresponding plots can be found in Appendix \ref{sec:3b_4b_appx}.
+Analogously to the previous analysis, using the 3b validation dataset, we find that $K_*=20$ provides the best-calibrated test (see corresponding plots in Appendix \ref{sec:3b_4b_appx}).
 The power analysis with the 3b test dataset is shown in Figure~\ref{img:3b_3b_test_power}, while the same analysis with the 4b test dataset is displayed in Figure~\ref{img:3b_4b_test_power}.
 When there is no distribution shift between the validation and test datasets, the conclusions are similar to the previous section.
-The decorrelated classifier preserves the shape of background distribution; hence, the tests remain calibrated when enriched by a decorrelated classifier which increases their power.
+The decorrelated classifier preserves the shape of the background distribution; hence, the tests remain calibrated when enriched by a decorrelated classifier, which increases their power.
 However, when there is a distribution shift between the validation and test datasets, we observe that the decorrelated classifier does not lead to an improvement in power, while the non-decorrelated classifier actually decreases the power.
 Importantly, all tests remain valid, albeit conservative, despite the background misspecification.
-Plots displaying the background estimation have been deferred to Appendix~\ref{sec:3b_4b_appx}.
+Plots displaying the background estimation are deferred to Appendix~\ref{sec:3b_4b_appx}.